NLeSC/pycoeman/README.md

 * The file specified by `<setenv>` is used to load the environment at the remote hosts.
 Hence, the user should make sure all the dependencies, including
 *pycoeman* are loaded through `<setenv>`.
 The same holds for environment variables.

-### Parallel commands in SGE clusters
+#### SGE clusters

 The tools with the suffix `-sge` run commands in clusters with Sun Grid Engine (SGE) queuing system.
 SGE clusters are configured to have all the nodes with access to a shared folder.
 Having all nodes simultaneously reading and writing to the shared storage is discouraged.
 Hence, for performance reasons the user should copy the input data from the shared storage to the node's local storage and use a local directory to store command's outputs.

-To use `coeman-par-sge` the user needs to specify an execution directory, which should also be local, and a *setenv file* to set the environment at the remote machines.
 The *setenv* file and the XML configuration file should be placed at the shared folder.
-Once the user runs the `coeman-par-sge` tool its output is a submission script.
+The output of the tools with `-sge` suffix is a submission script.
 The user should run it to submit the different jobs to a SGE queuing system.
 It is assumed that the software locations are shared between all the nodes and that the setenv file will set the environment properly in all the nodes.

 ### Monitoring